tu-nguyen-do-duc/oss-mlops-platform/tools/resources/workflows/start-local-run.md

 # Running a Notebook in GitHub to local cluster

+## SECURITY NOTICE

+**The self-hosted GitHub actions runner runs on YOUR machine.
+If you create automations that for example auto-merge pull requests, someone could inject malicious code to the repository and run it on YOUR machine.
+It would be advisable to keep the repository private but GitHub requires forked repositories to be public.**

 ## Requirements

 1. Install and run the self-hosted GitHub actions runner